numba/numba/docs/source/reference/pysupported.rst

 In nopython mode, Numba does not operate on Python objects.  ``list`` are compiled into an internal representation.
-Any ``list`` arguments must be converted into this representation on the way in and their contained elements must be restored in the original Python objects via a process called *reflection*.
+Any ``list`` arguments must be converted into this representation on the way in to nopython mode and their contained elements must be restored in the original Python objects via a process called :term:`reflection`.
 Reflection is required to maintain the same semantic as regular Python code.
 However, the reflection process can be expensive for large list and it is not supported for lists that contain reflected data types.
 Users cannot use list-of-list as argument because of this limitation.

 .. note::
    When passing a list into a JIT-compiled function, any modifications